 Units ECTS

-Mandatory courses 25

-Stream electives 25
+CSE mandatory course 5

+Stream mandatory courses 20

+Stream elective courses 20

-Free electives 35
+Free electives 40

 Seminar 5

 Master project 30

-Each stream has a number of mandatory courses, and a selected set of elective courses from which at least 25 credit points should be chosen.
-There is great flexibility in defining the remaining part of your individual study program from all courses that are offered by the computer science department (35 credit points).
-Within this remaining part you should include 15 credit points in international experience if you do not yet have that and are not doing your master project abroad.
+Each stream has a number of mandatory courses, and a selected set of elective courses from which at least 20 EC should be chosen.
+There is great flexibility in defining the remaining part of your individual study program from all courses that are offered by the computer science department (40 credit points).
+Within this remaining part you should include 15 credit points in international experience if you do not have it yet and are not doing your master project abroad.
 To prepare for the master project, you take a seminar course from one of the computer science research groups.
 In the following sections, more details for each of the streams are given.